LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 node index.js | npx bunyan -o short
 ```

-Check the logs, to verify the network has started successfully.
+Check the logs to verify the network has started successfully.

-If an error occurs, the process should stop and the error with debug information will be displayed.
+If an error occurs the process should stop, and the error with debug information will be displayed.

 ## 6. Interact with the network